leighawilliamson/schematic-vpc-roks/README.md

 ### Dynamic ACL Rules

-This module dynamically creates a rule to allow inbound traffic from and allow inbound traffic to each subnet created by the `subnets` variable.
+This module dynamically creates a rule to allow outbound traffic from and allow inbound traffic to each subnet created by the `subnets` variable.
 This is an example of the rules created from the default value:

 Direction | Allow / Deny | Protocol | Source         | Source Port   | Destination    | Desination Port